ibm-cloud-docs/power-iaas/faq.md

 This video does not capture the latest updates to the {{site.data.keyword.powerSys_notm}} service.
 You might notice differences in functionality between what's shown in the video and the current offering.
 {: note}

-## What versions of AIX and IBM i are supported?
+## What versions of AIX, IBM i, and Linux are supported?
 {: #os-versions}
 {: faq}
 {: support}

-The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
-To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps:
+The supported AIX, IBM i and Linux operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
+To view a list of the supported AIX, IBM i, and Linux operating system technology levels, see the following system software maps:

 **AIX**